kristianeschenburg/meshica/README.md

   * https://www.ncbi.nlm.nih.gov/pubmed/20153834

-Includes class to perform perform dual regression to generate subject-specific independent components and
+Includes class to perform perform dual regression to generate subject-specific independent components and component-specific time series.

 Currently, this implementation does not support spatial smoothing on the surface mesh.